12 Sights in Messina, Italy (with Map and Images)

 5. Santuario di Dinnammare

-The sanctuary of the Madonna di Dinnammare stands on the top of the mountain of the same name, 1127 meters high, which is part of the Peloritani mountain range.
-The name Dinnammare derives from the Latin term "bimaris", since from its summit it is possible to enjoy the view of the two seas, the Ionian and the Tyrrhenian Seas.
+The sanctuary of the Madonna di Dinnammare stands on the top of the mountain of the same name, 1127 meters high, which is part of the Peloritani mountain chain.
+The name Dinnammare derives from the Latin term "bimaris", since from its summit it is possible to enjoy the view of the two seas, the Ionian and the Tyrrhenian.
 Other studies attribute its meaning as purely Arabic, deriving in fact from Dinammar composed of din combined with a proper name, 'Ammar, a frequent name in medieval documents, the ancient owner of those places therefore '(land given) in reward to 'Ammar'.
 From the square of the church you can admire the city of Messina in all its grandeur and the strait in its majesty.
 Turning your gaze to the Tyrrhenian side, it is possible to observe the bay of Milazzo and the volcanic Aeolian Islands.

 Wikipedia: Santuario della Madonna di Dinnammare (IT), Website